 The Weekend (Weeknd) is getting sued for copyright infringement.
 Yes, again.
 This time by a pair of composer/producers named Suniel Fox and Henry Strange, collectively “Epikker” (awesome name), who think “Call Out My Name” was plagiarized from their track, “Vibeking.”
-And let me just add, Fox and Strange sued everyone involved on this, labels, publishers, broadcasters, etc. I think it’s the longest list of “defendants” I’ve ever seen.
+And let me just add, Fox and Strange sued everyone involved.
+I think it’s the longest list of “defendants” I’ve ever seen.

-We have the complaint itself which sets it out — “quantitatively and qualitatively similar material in their respective lead guitar and vocal hooks, including melodic, harmonic, and rhythmic elements” type of language.
-That’s mostly standard.
-But thankfully, they also wrote out some actual notes and made fairly specific claims which I imagine are musicologically accurate as far as they go.
+We have the complaint itself which sets things out, vaguely, as this: “quantitatively and qualitatively similar material in their respective lead guitar and vocal hooks, including melodic, harmonic, and rhythmic elements.”
+And thankfully they also wrote out some actual notes and made some specific claims which we do assume are musicologically accurate, as far as that goes.

-Lets take the plaintiffs at their word and assume that indeed their song goes just as they say it goes.
-If I understand them correctly, this side-by-side transcription (mine) of both melodies illustrates the key similarities they’d like us to know about.
+It does not go very far.
+But let’s assume that indeed their song goes just as they say it goes.
+If I understand them correctly, this is the side-by-side transcription (mine) of both melodies, illustrating the key similarities they’d like us to know about.

 - Both songs are in 6/8 which is less common than some other time signatures.

-- Both songs oscillate between two chords throughout.
+- Both songs pendulum back and forth between two chords.
 They’re shown on the very top of the transcription, common to both works, as Am7 and Dm7.

-- Both songs have in common four notes that you can see beginning halfway through the second measure.
-These are identical pitches occuring at identical rhythmic placements.
+- Both songs have in common four notes; the last four in the transcription, four identical pitches occurring at identical rhythmic placements.

 - These are the notes on which The Weeknd sings the title of the song, “Call Out My Name.”
-So, as notes of the song go, these are pretty important ones.
+So, as notes of the song go, pretty important ones.

 Fine, give them all that.

-I’m guessing from reading the complaint that there are no lyrics to “Vibeking,” and if there are, that nothing is sung to this particular melody?
-Because otherwise, surely they’d so state, wouldn’t they?
-From the aforementioned, “quantitatively and qualitatively similar material in their respective lead guitar and vocal hooks,” we can surmise these notes from “Vibeking” must be a guitar part.
-Gold standard of lyrical similarity and melodic similarity appears to be unavailable.
-We’re talking about a guitar part.
-And moreover, I’m under the impression that the guitar part isn’t exactly this throughout the tune so much as, it’s something kinda like this, because there’s this footnote.
+I take it, from having read the complaint, that there are no lyrics to “Vibeking,” and if there are, nothing is sung to this particular melody, because otherwise, they would so state.
+When they claim “quantitatively and qualitatively similar material in their respective lead guitar and vocal hooks,” we can surmise the notes they’re offering from “Vibeking” must be a guitar part and the “vocal hooks” to which they refer are only The Weeknd’s.
+So we’re talking about just a guitar part that occurs ten times in “Vibeking.”
+There are evidently no vocal hooks in Vibeking that appear in Call Out My Name.
+And moreover, I take it the guitar part isn’t precisely this throughout the tune so much as kinda like this.
+They footnote: